Isaadqurashi/SmsSpamDetection/README.md

 # Introduction

-This project aims to develop a machine learning model for detecting spam SMS messages.
+The project aims to develop a machine learning model for detecting spam SMS messages.
 The model is trained on a dataset of SMS messages labeled as either spam or non-spam.
 The goal is to achieve high accuracy in classifying new, unseen SMS messages as either spam or non-spam.

 # Dataset Description